 Coordinating Implementation Research to Communicate Learning and Evidence

-We are pleased to announce USAID’s CIRCLE Project officially launched a new Developmental Evaluation (DE) project in Tanzania.
-In coordination with USAID Tanzania, implementing partners, and the Government of Tanzania, the CIRCLE Project will conduct a DE to support USAID’s Boresha Afya Project.
-The Boresha Afya Project supports the implementation of integrated primary healthcare platforms in three zones: Lake/Western Zone, North/Central Zone, and Southern Zone.
+In coordination with USAID Tanzania, implementing partners, and the Government of Tanzania, the CIRCLE project is conducting a Developmental Evaluation (DE) to support the USAID Tanzania Boresha Afya project.
+The Boresha Afya project supports the implementation of integrated primary healthcare platforms in three zones: Lake/Western Zone, North/Central Zone, and Southern Zone.
 This is a large-scale, highly dynamic program, but evidence on implementation and effectiveness of integrated health platforms is limited.
-DE is well-suited to meet this gap by utilizing an iterative, adaptive management and learning focused approach to program evaluation.The DE will utilize embedded evaluators to facilitate collaborative study and review of specific outcomes that occur during program implementation with Boresha Afya’s implementing partners.
-Ultimately, this will support the implementing partners and the Government of Tanzania in learning, adaptive management, and innovation of the Boresha Afya Project in the improvement of health service quality, utilization, and efficiency.
+DE is well-suited to meet this gap by utilizing an iterative, adaptive management and learning focused approach to program evaluation.The DE utilizes embedded evaluators that collaborate with Boresha Afya implementing partners to study implementation outcomes and generate-real time evidence and learnings.
+The DE supports implementing partners and the Government of Tanzania to adapt and innovate the Boresha Afya project to improve efficiency, utilization, and scalability of integrated services.

 For more information about the Tanzania DE, click here.